-The Pacific Fishery Management Council met April 6-11, 2013 in Portland, Oregon.
-The April 2013 Council Meeting Decision Summary Document summarizes the decisions made during that meeting.
+The Pacific Fishery Management Council met November 1-6, 2013 in Costa Mesa, California.
+The November 2013 Council Meeting Decision Summary Document summarizes the decisions made during that meeting.

 - For previous decisions, visit the “Council Meeting Decision Summary Documents Archives”